 For example, you can come up with ways to improve a particular marketing campaign.
 Brainstorming usually happens in a group or team of 8 – 13 persons.
-But as an individual content marketer, you can adopt it, too.from “reasonable” to “quirky” — can be freely presented and discussed.
+But, as a solo content marketer, you can adopt it, too.from “reasonable” to “quirky” — can be freely presented and discussed.

 1).
 Define the objective and agree on it: What exactly do you want to achieve with your content?
-Do you want to generate traffic, or qualified leads?
+Do you want to generate traffic or attract qualified leads?
 Is it sales you’re concerned about?
-The definition step is complete when you (and other members of your team, if any) agree with the way you’ve stated your goals and objectives.
+The definition step is complete when you (and other members of your team, if any) agree with the way that you’ve stated your goals and objectives.